clearlinux/clear-linux-documentation/source/guides/stacks/dlrs.rst

 * `Jupyter Notebook`_

-OpenVINO is a trademark of Intel Corporation or its subsidiaries
+*Intel, OpenVINO, Xeon, and the Intel logo are trademarks of Intel Corporation or its subsidiaries.*

 .. _TensorFlow: https://www.tensorflow.org/